Last updated: October 2019

 The way we collect, use, store and share your information is equally important.
 Our customers expect us to manage their information privately and securely.
 If we don’t, they’ll lose their trust in us.

 This policy tells you how we collect and process your personal information.
-Please take a few minutes to read it, and show it to anyone else connected to your product.
+Please take a few minutes to read it, and show it to anyone else connected to your product or whose data you've shared with us.
 This policy may be subject to future change.

 What does this policy cover?